reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

  It can still be a bit overwhelming to go through this response JSON - it has a lot of details about all the request handlers, servlets and servlet filters.

-Let's use `jq` and filter this information further.
+Let's use `jq` to filter this information further.
 Since we know the package names from our service, we will have `jq` `select` only those handlers which `contains` our package name `io.reflectoring.springboot.actuator`:

 ```shell
 $ curl http://localhost:8080/actuator/mappings | jq '.contexts.application.mappings.dispatcherServlets.dispatcherServlet[] | select(.handler | contains("io.reflectoring.springboot.actuator"))'